hedi0/Attendance-App/README.md

 ## 📄 License

 This project is licensebjhvjjyb u MIT License.
-See [LICENSE](LICENSE)tai
+See [LICENSE](LICENSE)

-Pented,